 Can you microwave paper bowls?
 Unfortunately, you may not find the answer to this in time to save you the hassle of mopping out your microwave.
 Many thin paper plates and bowls can flatten in the microwave, resulting in a wet, sloppy mess.

-Additionally, per food experts at The Sneaky Kitchen, paper plates are often treated for moisture resistance with waxy chemicals that may leach into your food and should never be used in the microwave.
+Paper plates are often treated for moisture resistance with waxy chemicals that may leach into your food and should never be used in the microwave.

 Consider A Middle Way

 Are paper plates microwave safe with regard to fire?
 Many brands of paper plates claim they’re safe in the microwave but don’t offer a maximum cooking time or recommended cooking intensity.

 However, it does seem wise to only use paper plates for warming foods and actually cooking foods in lidded glass containers for efficiency and overall tidiness.

 Many paper plates offer separate compartments and are great for cookouts and buffets.
 Your salad and baked beans will be more enjoyable if they can’t mingle.
 But can you use these paper trays to freeze leftovers and warm them up later?